IHE/RAD.IRA/input/pagecontent/volume-1.md

 ### 1:XX.1.1 Actors Description and Actor Profile Requirements
 Most requirements are documented in RAD TF-2 Transactions.
 This section documents any additional requirements on this profile's actors.

+> Note: Many actor requirements below assume an understanding of FHIRcast and how this profile uses it.
+Please refer to the [Concept section](https://profiles.ihe.net/RAD/IRA/volume-1.html#1xx41-concepts).

 #### 1:XX.1.1.1 Image Display

 The Image Display is responsible for presenting patients' studies and relevant information to the user so that the user can make diagnostic decisions on the studies.